-- ¥ A Travel Fee of \$75 will be assessed for all students taking HSTM 101C.
+A Travel Fee of \$75 will be assessed for all students taking HSTM 101C.
 The money will be used to defray some of the costs associated with student travel experiences.
-There will be additional costs to students associated with some of the more extensive trips. - + HSTM 227C, HSTM 260C and HSTM 270C are only available through the Division of Online and Continuing Education. - Any course with an HSTM prefix that is not a required course.
+There will be additional costs to students associated with some of the more extensive trips.

++ HSTM 227C, HSTM 260C and HSTM 270C may only be offered online, please check with your advisor.